6 Job Search Tips That Are So Basic People Forget Them

 Thus, it behooves you to make it very simple for both the computer and the human to quickly connect their “Here’s what we’re looking for” to your “Here’s what you can walk through our doors and deliver.”

 Study the job description and any available information you have on the position.
 Are you mirroring the words and phrases in the job description?
 Are you showcasing your strengths in the areas that seem to be of paramount importance to this role?
 Line it up.
-Line it up.

-2. Don’t Limit Yourself to Online Applications
+2. Don’t Limit Yourself to Online Applications During Your Job Search

 You want that job search to last and last?
 Well, then continue to rely solely on submitting online applications.
 You want to accelerate this bad boy?
 Don’t stop once you apply online for that position.
 Start finding and then endearing yourself to people working at that company of interest.
 Schedule informational interviews with would-be peers.
 Approach an internal recruiter and ask a few questions.
 Get on the radar of the very people who might influence you getting an interview.
 (More on that here.)